Cache Valley Sangha

 We meet in person, but we also offer the online option.
 For the link to our Zoom meeting, please subscribe to receive our newsletter.

-Tim will facilitate this meeting on the topic of "An Overview of Four Noble Truths"
+Alan will facilitate this meeting on the topic of the "Poetry Night"

-Jared will facilitate this meeting on the topic of "Dukkha, Liberation through the First Noble Truth"
+Dan will facilitate this meeting on the topic of "Reflecting on Laughing"

-Al will facilitate this meeting on the topic of "Random thoughts"
+Al & Jared will facilitate this meeting on the topic of "TBD"

 The Cache Valley Sangha